Should I mention…

 I decided to do a website to put my work out to a wider audience.
 But more importantly I thought it would discipline me to do weekly blogs.
 Sort of like the column I used to do.

 So here we go.
 I’ve included videos of my shows as well as scripts from those shows.
-A cross section of short writings I’ve done.
-Covering everything from how I really feel about camping to why I should wear a burqa.
-And then I’ll be adding weekly blogs and poscasts.
+A cross-section of writings I’ve done covering everything from wiping my dog down with hand sanitizer… to how I really feel about aging.
+I’ve included my podcasts and an “In the Moment” section which features my posts.